flannerym/Read/README.md

 ## How Are Herbarium Specimens Made?

 The technique used to preserve plants is very similar to that originally used.
 A cutting is carefully spread out on absorbent paper, covered by another sheet, and pressed between boards so the plant doesn’t curl up as it dries.
 A specimen can then last indefinitely if kept from the three most common threats: water, fire, and insects.
-Bulky items, like pine cones, are stored in boxes and items like fruits and orchid flowers are kept in jars filled with a liquid preservative.

 <param ve-image fit
        label="Three plant collecting tools: vasculum, plant press, and loupe or hand lens"